pce-uw-jscript400/w2-express/readme.md

 * **Question:** Try creating a new vegetable.
 Then, try restarting your server.
 What happens to the data you posted and why?

 * **Your Answer:**
+the vegitable disappears, because it's not getting written to a file anywhere or otherwise persistently stored

 * **Question:** Take a look at the last two `app.use()` methods at the end of the file.
 Describe how both work and what `err` is refers to.